-A student's Academic Standing is evaluated initially after 9 attempted credits at Aspen University, then subsequently at the end of each course.
+A student's Academic Standing is evaluated initially after 9 attempted credits at Aspen University, then subsequently at the end of each 8-week session or 10-week term.
 The Academic Standing evaluation is applied to the student's current degree program regardless of the student's payment method.
 If a student is determined to be in violation of the Good Academic Standing Policy, the student will be placed on Academic Observation and notified by the Office of the Registrar.

-Students will be contacted by the Office of the Registrar and placed on Academic Observation at the end of the course in which they fail to meet the Good Academic Standing requirements.
+Students will be contacted by the Office of the Registrar and placed on Academic Observation at the end of the 8-week session or 10-week term in which they fail to meet the Good Academic Standing requirements.
 Students on Academic Observation are required to meet regularly with their Academic Advisor to evaluate their Good Academic Standing status.
-A student will have nine additional credits to meet Good Academic Standing requirements.
-After meeting the Good Academic Standing requirements students will be removed from Academic Observation.
+A student will have nine additional credit attempts to meet Good Academic Standing requirements.
+Students are evaluated by the Office of the Registrar at the end of their observation period and removed from Academic Observation if they meet Good Academic Standing requirements.

-Students who do not meet Good Academic Standing Requirements after the end of their observation period will have 60 days to appeal to remain in their program.
+Students who do not meet Good Academic Standing requirements after the end of their observation period will have 60 days to appeal to remain in their program.
 Students who do not submit an appeal within this timeframe will be Dismissed from the University.
 Students wishing to appeal to remain in their program or appeal for re-entry into the University after Dismissal should contact their Academic Advisor.
 Completed appeals must include an appeal form, letter of appeal, and any supporting documentation.
 Completed Good Academic Standing Appeals should be submitted to the student's Academic Advisor.
 Appeals are reviewed by members of the Good Academic Standing Appeals Committee, which includes representatives from the Office of Academics.
 Students will be notified of a decision by the Office of the Registrar via email within 30 business days of receipt of the appeal.